EzyGang/py-templatify/README.md

 ```

 ### Using data classes
-You can also use data classes to define the structure of your template arguments,
+You can also use data classes or pydantic models to define the structure of your template arguments,
 this way formatting annotations live in the class definition:

 ```python